Hotels4Teams

 Which hotels near The Birm have laundry facilities?

-Which hotels near The Birm have a pool?
+Which hotels near The Birm have an outdoor pool?

 Which hotels near The Birm have suites or extra space?